onflow/ccf/ccf_specs.md

   - `composite-type-value.fields` MUST be sorted by `name`.
   - `intersection-type.types` MUST be sorted by restriction's `cadence-type-id`.
   - `intersection-type-value.types` MUST be sorted by restriction's `cadence-type-id`.
+  - `entitlement-set-authorization-type.entitlements` MUST be sorted.
+  - `entitlement-set-authorization-type-value.entitlements` MUST be sorted.

 ## Security Considerations